tsunami416604/azure-docs.hu-hu/articles/redis-cache/cache-nodejs-get-started.md

     ms.date="08/16/2016"
     ms.author="sdanie"/>

-# Az Azure Redis Cache használata a Node.js környezettel
+# How to use Azure Redis Cache with Node.js

 > [AZURE.SELECTOR]
 - [.NET](cache-dotnet-how-to-use-azure-redis-cache.md)